adnanmuhtadi/milestone-project-3/README.md

 ## User Stories

 The intended type of users for which this site would be focused towards are individuals who would like to store their homemade recipes online

 1. As a user,

 ## Design

 -   #### Colour Scheme
-    -
+    -   The colour scheme I will be working with is mainly white but with a touch of greasy of-white/cream colour to portray cooking and grease as well as it is most commonly used for baking.
+The text colour will be black to keep the text easy to read (Will be using WebAIM to check the contrast of the colour scheme).

 -   #### Typography
     -